 South Georgia Islands can support life throughout the year.
 Vast numbers of birds and pinnipeds live here year-round – over 500,000 pairs of King Penguins call this island home, and walking through, and photographing their packed colonies is without a doubt one of the single greatest wildlife experiences on the planet.

-We have three full days to explore this mountainous, glaciated island which is so stark, yet home to such mind-bogglingly abundant and exciting wildlife.
+There will be three full days to explore this mountainous, glaciated island which is so stark, yet home to such mind-bogglingly abundant and exciting wildlife.
 All landings will be weather permitting, but we will make every effort to explore the Salisbury Plain.
 Here lies one of the world’s largest King Penguin colonies.
-In addition, we plan a landing at St Andrew’s Bay, where an even bigger King Penguin colony exists.
+In addition, a landing at St Andrew’s Bay, where an even bigger King Penguin colony exists, will be planned for.

-On the beaches, one of our special targets of this early season voyage will be to photograph enormous Southern Elephant Seal beachmasters battling for supremacy.
+On the beaches, one of the special targets of this early season voyage will be to photograph enormous Southern Elephant Seal beachmasters battling for supremacy.

-We also plan to visit Grytviken, the whaling station where the largest individual animal known to have lived on earth, a huge Blue Whale specimen, was butchered.
-Here we will visit the South Georgia Museum, remnants of the whaling station and the grave of the famed Antarctic explorer Sir Ernest Shackleton.
+Another area of interest is Grytviken, the whaling station where the largest individual animal known to have lived on earth, a huge Blue Whale specimen, was butchered.
+Here you will have the opportunity to visit the South Georgia Museum, remnants of the whaling station and the grave of the famed Antarctic explorer Sir Ernest Shackleton.

 Over 3 million pairs of Macaroni Penguin breed on the island, but are nowhere near as obvious as the Kings.

-Days 10 to 12: At sea towards Antarctica, possibly Elephant Island
+Days 12 to 13: At sea towards Antarctica & possibly Elephant Island

-Weather and ice will dictate our crossing of the Scotia Sea from South Georgia to Antarctica, leading us perhaps to Elephant Island.
+Weather and ice will dictate the crossing of the Scotia Sea from South Georgia to Antarctica, leading the ship perhaps to Elephant Island.

 As we cruise south-west towards Antarctica, we cross increasingly polar waters.
 True Antarctic species become more prominent, but total numbers and diversity will drop.
-Our informative onboard lectures will continue to provide breaks from the hours of photographing seabirds, whales, dolphins and icebergs.
-At some point, we will encounter sea-ice, and it is at the ice-edge where we increase our chances of capturing high-Antarctic species, such as Snow Petrel, Chinstrap Penguin and the predatory Leopard Seal.
+The informative onboard lectures will continue to provide breaks from the hours of photographing seabirds, whales, dolphins and icebergs.
+At some point, the ship will encounter sea-ice, and it is at the ice-edge where our chances of capturing high-Antarctic species, such as Snow Petrel, Chinstrap Penguin and the predatory Leopard Seal increase.

-As we edge ever closer to the frozen continent, large icebergs announce our arrival in Antarctic waters.
-If conditions allow, we will hope to see the dark cliffs of Elephant Island appear on the horizon.
-If conditions and time allow, we will attempt a landing at Point Wild on Elephant Island.
+As the ship sails ever closer to the frozen continent, large icebergs announce the arrival in Antarctic waters.
+If weather conditions allow, there is the hope to see the dark cliffs of Elephant Island as they appear on the horizon.
+If conditions and time allow, a landing will be attempted at Point Wild on Elephant Island.

-Here we will encounter awe-inspiring tabular icebergs, large fragments of the vast Weddell Ice Shelf, and the ice shelves along the east side of the Antarctic Peninsula.
+Welcome to awe-inspiring tabular icebergs, large fragments of the vast Weddell Ice Shelf, and the ice shelves along the east side of the Antarctic Peninsula.
 At this time of year, we stand a very reasonable chance to find the holy grail of Antarctica, the Emperor Penguin.
-We will head as far south through the Antarctic Sound into the Weddell Sea as ice conditions will allow.
-Each mile southwards towards the Emperor colony on Snow Hill Island will improve our chances of finding one of these incredible birds resting on the ice.
+The ship will head as far south through the Antarctic Sound into the Weddell Sea as ice conditions will allow.
+Each mile southwards towards the Emperor colony on Snow Hill Island will improve the chances of finding one of these incredible birds resting on the ice.

-Next, we will head north again to the South Shetland Island chain.
-Possible landing sites could include Half Moon Island or King George Island, and dazzling wildlife sightings await us on our excursions to these islands.
-Weather conditions permitting, we will sail the ship into the flooded volcanic caldera of Deception Island.
-At one or more of these landings, we can expect to find the delicately-patterned Chinstrap Penguin and South Polar Skua.
+Next, the voyage will head north again to the South Shetland Island chain.
+Possible landing sites could include Half Moon Island or King George Island, and dazzling wildlife sightings await on the excursions to these islands.
+Weather conditions permitting, the ship will sail into the flooded volcanic caldera of Deception Island.
+At one or more of these landings, one can find the delicately-patterned Chinstrap Penguin and South Polar Skua.

-Later, we will zigzag back through the Bransfield Strait heading south-westwards towards Mikkelsen Harbour and Cierva Cove.
-In this area, we will enjoy zodiac excursions through the pack ice, marvelling at the myriad of shapes and colours of these ancient formations.
-We will have plenty photo opportunities and time to experience the scenery and wildlife of this amazing region.
-We again plan to make landings on the Antarctic continent.
+Later, the ship's course will zigzag back through the Bransfield Strait heading south-westwards towards Mikkelsen Harbour and Cierva Cove.
+In this area, we will partake on zodiac excursions through the pack ice, marvelling at the myriad of shapes and colours of these ancient formations.
+There will be plenty of photo opportunities and time to experience the scenery and wildlife of this amazing region, with the ultimate plan to make landings on the Antarctic continent.
 The scenery here, from the colossal icebergs to the seemingly endless Antarctic ice-sheet with distant high mountains, is truly breathtaking.

 Later, we sail past or maybe even land on the Orne Islands with its large colonies of Chinstrap Penguin and a beautiful view across the Gerlache Strait to Cuverville Island.
 Cuverville Island is home to the region’s largest Gentoo Penguin colony and most of the region’s breeding bird species.